dvdjg/mcp-office/USE_CASES.md

 - **AI Infers**: The user wants a sheet-to-CSV sprint.
 A combo of `excel/worksheets`, `excel/range`, and `fs/file` is the relay team.
 This is a classic **library-based** task for speed and efficiency with closed files.
 - **AI Action**: Uses `excel/worksheets` with `operation=list` to grab sheet names.
 For each, uses `excel/range` with `operation=read`, then `fs/file` with `operation=write` to save as `sheet_name.csv`.
 No output folder?
 AI suggests `/docs/csv`.
 - **Interaction**: AI asks, “File path and where do the CSVs go?
 I’ve got a spot if you don’t!”

+### Use Case 30: The Spreadsheet Stylist Supreme! (formatTablesInWorksheet)
+**Scenario**: Your `MonthlyExpenses.xlsx` looks like a rainbow exploded in a data grid – inconsistent fonts, no borders, numbers aligned like they're doing the cha-cha.
+You need to present this to the finance committee, and they appreciate... visual serenity. 🧘‍♂️📊
+**Solution**:
+- **User Tells AI**: "My `MonthlyExpenses.xlsx`, sheet 'Actuals', is an eyesore!
+Make the tables look professional before I get audited by the style police!"
+- **AI Infers**: The user's spreadsheet needs an urgent aesthetic intervention.
+The `excel/formatTablesInWorksheet` tool is the AI stylist on call, likely using **COM** to apply rich formatting.
+- **AI Action**: Deploys `excel/formatTablesInWorksheet` with `filePath=/finance/MonthlyExpenses.xlsx` and `sheetIdentifier="Actuals"`.
+The AI will then suggest and apply sensible formatting (like consistent fonts, borders, and number alignment) to any detected tables.
+- **Interaction**: AI reassures, "No more spreadsheet nightmares!
+Point me to the Excel file and the offending sheet, and I'll work my formatting magic.
+Prepare for table tranquility!"

 ## PowerPoint Use Cases (with Festive Cheer)